ParthKalkar/gender-prediction-based-on-voice/README.md

 ## Credits

-This project was developed by [Your Name].
+This project was developed by Parth Kalkar.
 The Voice Dataset used in this project is available on [Kaggle](https://www.kaggle.com/primaryobjects/voicegender).